What it could mean if you're constantly tired

 Similarly, the severity of cognitive dysfunction can be associated with a person's general state of health.

-"Other medical problems, such as frequent headaches, pain, sleep disturbance, anxiety and depression, can all cause cognitive dysfunction - regardless of whether or not you have ME," Dr Shepherd says.
+"Other medical problems, such as frequent headaches, pain, sleep disturbance or lack of sleep, anxiety and depression, can all cause cognitive dysfunction and contribute to brain fog - regardless of whether or not you have ME," Dr Shepherd says.
 "So, if any of these are present, they are likely to be exacerbating the problem."

 "Pacing mental activities is a key aspect of management," says Dr Shepherd.
 "Overall, this means finding a comfortable baseline of mental activity and splitting it up into small, manageable chunks with rest or relaxation periods in between."